 What Causes Leg Cramps?

 Leg cramps, also known as charley horses, are involuntary muscle contractions that can cause intense pain in the legs.
-They often occur at night and can disrupt sleep.1 While the exact cause of leg cramps is not fully understood, several factors are believed to contribute to their occurrence, including:
+They often occur at night and can disrupt sleep.
+While the exact cause of leg cramps is not fully understood, several factors are believed to contribute to their occurrence, including:

-- Nerve compression: Compression of the nerves that supply the muscles in the legs can lead to leg cramps.
+Compression of the nerves that supply the muscles in the legs can lead to leg cramps.
 This can occur due to various factors, such as sitting or standing for long periods, wearing tight clothing, or having a herniated disk.

-- Dehydration: Inadequate fluid intake can lead to dehydration, which can disrupt the balance of electrolytes in the body, including calcium, potassium, and magnesium.
+Inadequate fluid intake can lead to dehydration, which can disrupt the balance of electrolytes in the body, including calcium, potassium, and magnesium.
 These electrolytes play a crucial role in muscle function, and their deficiency can increase the risk of leg cramps.

-- Muscle fatigue: Overuse of the muscles in the legs, such as during intense exercise or prolonged standing, can lead to muscle fatigue and an increased risk of cramps.
+Overuse of the muscles in the legs, such as during intense exercise or prolonged standing, can lead to muscle fatigue and an increased risk of cramps.

-- Certain medical conditions: Leg cramps can also be associated with various medical conditions, including pregnancy, diabetes, thyroid disorders, and kidney disease.
+Leg cramps can also be associated with various medical conditions, including pregnancy, diabetes, thyroid disorders, and kidney disease.
 In these cases, leg cramps may be a symptom of an underlying health issue that requires medical attention.

 Leg Cramps: Prevention and Treatment